Particular/docs.particular.net/transports/msmq/viewing-message-content-in-msmq.md

 ![Visual Studio properties](visual-studio-properties.png "Visual Studio properties")

-The most interesting property is the BodyStream as it allows the contents of the message to be seen:
+The most interesting property is the BodyStream as it shows the contents of the message:

 ![Message contents](body-stream.png "Message contents")